renovatebot/renovate/docs/usage/configuration-options.md

 ## gitAuthor

-You can customize the Git author that's used whenever Renovate creates a commit, although we you do not recommend this.
+You can customize the Git author that's used whenever Renovate creates a commit, although we do not recommend this.
 When this field is unset (default), Renovate will use its platform credentials (e.g. token) to learn/discover its account's git author automatically.

 <!-- prettier-ignore -->